-- Novel Processes and Techniques for Continuous and Scalable Nanomanufacturing.
-Research on modeling, simulation, and bench-scale experimentation in support of the integration and scale-up of nanomanufacturing processes.
-Projects identifying specific technological roadblocks and proposing academic-industry research partnerships to overcome them are particularly encouraged.
-These may include research efforts inspired by promising fabrication approaches and tools recently demonstrated in industry or academia that likely have wider applicability.
-Examples of such areas include large area production, low-temperature solution-based processing, roll-to-roll processing and the reliable, high-speed, high-resolution on-line metrology, diagnostics, and adaptive (real-time) control capabilities and the process simulation and design methods needed in nanomanufacturing. - Directed Self-Assembly Processes for the High-Rate Production of Heterogeneous Nanostructures.
-Research on creating nanostructures that will self-assemble or can be easily assembled into large-scale nanosystems and systems of such nanosystems.
+In preparation of the proposal, the research team should consider addressing the following elements of scalable nanomanufacturing:

+Novel scalable processes and techniques for large-area or continuous manufacturing of nano-scale structures and their assembly/integration into higher order systems.

+Processes could be top-down (deposition, lithography) or bottom-up (self-assembly) or an integration of the two.
+Deposition processes could be vapor-based or solution-based or a combination of the two.
+Self-assembly processes could be spontaneous or directed via physical, chemical, biological, thermal or other means.
+Research on creating nanostructures that will self-assemble or that can be easily assembled into large-scale nanosystems and systems of such nanosystems is encouraged.
 It is anticipated that such systems will comprise discrete elements that are differentiable in composition, structure, dimension, and/or geometry.
+The proposed methodologies should lead to the fabrication of complex heterogeneous nanostructures and their integration into higher order systems.
+The potential for high-volume production of industrially-relevant systems should be demonstrated.
+Research on modeling and simulation, coupled with bench-scale experimentation in support of the integration and scale-up of nanomanufacturing processes is sought.
+Projects identifying specific technological roadblocks and proposing academic-industry research partnerships to overcome them are particularly demonstrated in industry or academia that likely have wider applicability.
+Examples of such areas include large area production, low-temperature solution-based processing, and roll-to-roll processing.

-Processes producing heterogeneous nanostructures by conventional phase separation or multilayer deposition processes are not sought and will not usually meet this requirement. - Fundamental Scientific Research in Well-Defined Areas that are Compellingly Justified as Critical Roadblocks to Scale-Up.
-Key factors in the progression to large-scale nanomanufacturing involve infrastructure investment and standardization, development of metrology and quality monitoring methods, and the scale-up of both emergent and more well-established materials synthesis and processing methods.
+Processes producing heterogeneous nanostructures by conventional phase separation or multilayer deposition processes are not sought and will not usually meet this requirement.

+• Fundamental scientific research in well-defined technical areas that are compellingly justified as approaches to overcome critical barriers to scale-up and integration.

+Methods for the scale-up of both emergent and more well-established materials synthesis and processing methods are desired.
 High production rate, throughput, quality, reproducibility and yield are all required for commercial viability.
-Some emerging fields of application appear to be particularly well suited for scale-up; however, the progression to commercial scale would be greatly enhanced by having partners with manufacturing expertise on the research team.
-In more established areas, researchers should clearly state what roadblocks to scale-up exist and what new approach or approaches will be investigated to overcome these obstacles. - Principles and Design Methods for Machines and Processes to Manufacture Nanoscale Structures, Devices and Systems.
+Some emerging fields of application appear to be particularly well suited for scale-up.
+In more established areas, researchers should clearly state what roadblocks to scale-up exist and what new approach or approaches will be investigated to overcome these obstacles.
+Although not required, the progression to commercial scale would be greatly enhanced by having partners with manufacturing expertise on the research team.

+Design principles for production systems leading to nanomanufacturing platforms; identification of metrology, instrumentation, standards and control methodologies needed for process control and to assess quality and yield.

 Research is encouraged on design principles, architectures and construction methods for nanoscale measurement and processing machines and systems, including their energy supply and control.
-Research in this area anticipates machines with integrated or stand-alone capabilities for the nanometer-scale resolution metrology of three-dimensional objects with 10-100 centimeter dimensions, new tools for sensing, assembling, processing, manipulating, manufacturing and integrating across length scales, new sensing modalities and algorithms for controlling and testing nanostructures and devices, and design automation tools for assembling systems of large numbers of heterogeneous nanocomponents.
-This research should be strongly grounded in fundamental understanding of nanoscale processes and should integrate novel concepts for measurement, high-rate synthesis and processing, scale integration, and scale-up of nanoscale synthesis and processing methods that derive from such understanding. - Societal, Environmental and Educational Implications of the Large-Scale Production and Use of Nanomaterials, Devices and Systems.
-Research proposals submitted in this area are expected to increase understanding, assessment and management of societal change associated with nanoscale science, engineering, and technology.
-Subjects for examination can include the educational, economic, environmental, social, organizational and ethical changes associated with support for, design of, and results from inventions and innovations in nanomanufacturing.
-These proposals can focus on any social, behavioral or environmental phenomena, alone or in combination, and should relate to the research emphases and findings.
-Thus, they should include experts in the relevant social, behavioral, economic and environmental sciences and nanoscale science and engineering.
-Proposers are encouraged to include enhancements to the relevant science infrastructure, and new or improved software, databases, instrumentation or tools are especially welcome.
-This theme aims at a long-term vision for addressing societal and ethical implications of nanotechnology with special reference to nanomanufacturing.
+Research in this area anticipates machines with integrated or stand-alone capabilities for the nanometer-scale resolution metrology of three-dimensional objects, new tools for sensing, assembling, processing, manipulating, manufacturing and integrating across length scales, new sensing modalities and algorithms for controlling and testing nanostructures and devices, and design automation tools for assembling systems of large numbers of heterogeneous nanocomponents.
+This research should be strongly grounded in fundamental understanding of nanoscale processes and should integrate novel concepts for measurement, high-rate synthesis and processing, scale integration, and scale-up of nanoscale synthesis and processing methods that derive from such understanding.
+Key factors in the progression to large-scale nanomanufacturing involve standardization and the development of measurement, control and quality monitoring methods.
+Towards that end, approaches are sought for reliable, high-speed, high-resolution on-line metrology, diagnostics, and adaptive (real-time) control methods and the process simulation and design methods needed in nanomanufacturing.